magento/devdocs/guides/v2.1/cloud/howtos/install-components.md

 If there are errors, see [extension deployment failure]({{page.baseurl}}cloud/trouble/trouble_comp-deploy-fail.html).

 <div class="bs-callout bs-callout-warning" markdown="1">
-When installing and adding the module, you must add the `composer.lock` to your Git branch for deployment.
-If the extension is not in the file, the extension won't load in {{site.data.var.ece}}.
-This ensures when the `composer install` command is used, the extension properly loads.
-This command uses the `composer.lock` file.
+When installing and adding the module, you must add the `composer.lock` file to your Git branch for deployment.
+This ensures that the module loads properly when you use the `composer install` command.
 </div>

 ### Step 3: Verify the extension {#verify}